For whom and for what?

 The aim is to increase the quality, coherence and visibility of the Netherlands Art Collection.

-In addition to the General Terms and Conditions, Grants for Acquisition Programs are subject to the following conditions:
+In addition to the General Terms and Conditions, the grant for Acquisition Programs is subject to the following conditions:

 - Grant applications may be submitted by publicly accessible Dutch institutions which are listed with the Museums Register and which manage a substantial collection of contemporary visual art and/or design of national or international significance.
 Such institutions are also allowed to submit joint applications, or to apply for a grant in association with a visual artist.

 - The institution must have a permanent budget of at least €50,000 per year for the acquisition of contemporary visual art and/or design.
+This budget may be funded by public or privat means.
 At least 50 percent of the budget must be spent on Dutch visual artists and/or designers, or on visual artists and/or designers who have been assimilated into the Dutch art scene.

 - The institution must be willing to loan its objects to Dutch institutions and acts in accordance with the Basic Principles for Smarter Loan Transactions in the Netherlands.
 This means that Dutch museums will not be charged expenses for loaning works of art and that direct costs such as transport, insurance and packaging expenses (handling fee) will be minimised.

 - The acquisitions will remain part of the Dutch National Cultural Heritage Collection for a long time and their ownership will not be transferred without the Mondriaan Fund’s authorisation.
 In the event that the institution chooses to dispose of its objects, this must be done in accordance with the Guideline for the Disposal of Museum Objects.